BisonLab/CrewCall/INSTALL.md

 In app/config you will find alot of yaml - files.
 Some of these are meant to be edited, some you should leave as they are. parameters.yml is for every instance you run, like dev and prod and config_custom.yml is meant for stuff that are alike on both of tese.

+In config_custom.yml you will have a config option "allow_registration" which should decide if registration is alowed or not.
+It's not the only place unfortunately.
+You have to comment out the "fos_user_register" section in routing_custom.yml since it cannot be set based on the first parameter.

 The other files should usually not need to be edited unless you go the "I need customization" path.
 Which it's about in the next section.